 If you are looking for a delicious and healthy alternative to conventional chicken, fowl chicken is a great option.
 It can be cooked in a variety of ways, including roasting, grilling, baking, and frying.
 It can also be used to make soups, stews, and other dishes.

 Where to purchase Fowl Chicken

-Fowl chickens are primarily sold in “Live Poultry & Meat” markets or specialized local markets.
-These regional markets are usually located in a high populated Caribbean/Latin America area.
+Fowl chickens are primarily sold in “Live Poultry and meat” markets or specialized local markets.
+These regional markets are usually located in a highly populated Caribbean/Latin America area.

 Fowl chickens are priced higher than regular chickens.
 When bought at a live poultry market, the chicken is as fresh, and the taste is different than if it was prepared to be sold at supermarkets.

 The meat is tough.
 Yes, it is!
 This is not your ordinary poultry that will take about 1 hour to roast or less than one hour to cook on the stovetop.
 This type of poultry is best cooked in a pressure cooker, a slow cooker, or a crockpot.

 Fowl chickens are not cooked the same way as regular chickens.
 The reason is because of their tough meat.
 A heavy bottom pan such as a Dutch oven is ideal if you do not own a pressure cooker or a crockpot.
 When using a Dutch oven or a heavy bottom pan, cooking time is about 2 – 3 hours on low heat.